 - Shoes straight to the shoe rack.

-- Coats hung up straightaway not put on back of chair and then hung up later.
+- Coats hung up straightaway not put on the back of a chair and then hung up later.

 Don’t double up on your work, double up on your spare time!

-I hope that this helps you if you are on a decluttering journey right now, or inspires you to get started.
+I hope that these ideas help you if you are on a decluttering journey right now, or inspire you to get started.

 Perhaps you are a great declutterer and have some top tips that you can share with us?

-As part of the Healthy, Whole & Free Course you have access to our members only ‘Success Sessions’ where we knuckle down for an hour each week and get stuff like decluttering done!
-Come and join us, next course starts 26th September.
-You can find out more and sign up here.
+As part of the Healthy, Whole & Free Course you have access to our members-only ‘Success Sessions’ where we knuckle down for an hour each week and get stuff like decluttering done!
+Come and join us!